Skip to main content

 Asia Mohsin, MD

 Lichen sclerosus is an inflammatory skin condition that can cause severe itching, redness, and genital pain in post-menopausal women.
-At Progressive Womens Health, compassionate OB/GYN Asia Mohsin, MD, provides diagnosis and treatment of lichen sclerosus in a welcoming atmosphere in Friendswood and Mission, Texas.
+At Progressive Womens Health, compassionate OB/GYN Asia Mohsin, MD, provides diagnosis and treatment of lichen sclerosus in a welcoming atmosphere in Friendswood, Texas.
 For understanding and supportive care of all menopause and post-menopause issues, call the office or click on the online booking tool today.

 Lichen Sclerosus Q & A